 Image Source: Getty / L. Busacca

 Are *NSYNC songs still the music of your heart?
 Same.
-In honor of the group's 22nd anniversary this Sunday, we're taking a look back at how the best '90s boy band (yeah, I said it) first formed.
+In honor of the group's 23rd anniversary on Oct.
+1, we're taking a look back at how the best '90s boy band (yeah, I said it) first formed.
 Over the years, bits and pieces of their origins have been shared in TV specials and interviews, including some pretty surprising details.
 Did you know there was almost a different fifth member in Lance's spot?

 It all started back in 1995 thanks to Chris Kirkpatrick and the late Lou Pearlman, who also managed the Backstreet Boys.
 At the time, Lou was hoping to form another boy band similar to BSB, and Chris was part of a doo-wop group that sang at Universal Studios in Florida.
 After Lou watched Chris perform at the park, he told Chris that he would finance the band if Chris could get a group together.